cgund98/cloud-render/docs/guides/requesting-gpu-spot-instances.md

 You can view your account's limits in the "Limits" page of the EC2 dashboard.

 ## Requesting increase in GPU quotas
 Unfortunately, the limit on requests GPU instances are 0 by default, so you will have to request a limit increase.
+At the time of writing this, I was unable to have my limit increases approved :(.
+It seems even AWS can't get ahold of enough GPUs in these shortages.

 1. Open up https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-spot-instances.
 2. You should now see a form for requesting a limit increase.
 We will make two requests here on for `G` instances and another for `P`.
 For each request: